unit logo

 • Would you be free from worry if the expense was selected for audit?

-Board of Trustees, independent contractors (including consultants) and volunteers are treated as employees and subject to the restrictions of this policy.
+Individual members of the Board of Trustees, independent contractors (including consultants) and volunteers are subject to the restrictions of this directive.

-This policy supplements the University’s Travel and Disbursements Directives & Procedures.
-All those seeking reimbursement or paying for such services are responsible for reading and complying with all University policies and directives.
+This directive supplements the University’s Travel and Disbursements Directives & Procedures.
+All those seeking reimbursement or paying for such expenses are responsible for reading and complying with all University policies and directives.
+Failure to comply with applicable directives may result in expenditures that are considered ineligible for payment or reimbursement by the University.

 Definition of Business Purpose